Oracle APEX Map Region and a Few Words About Layers

 • Redirect to URL

-Info Window - a pop-up appears after clicking on a selected object.
-Extension of tooltip functionality.
+Info Window - A pop-up that appears after clicking on a selected object, extending the functionality of the tooltip.

-Zoom Levels - minimum (1) and maximum (18) zoom values for which the layer becomes visible.
+Zoom Levels - Minimum (1) and maximum (18) zoom values at which the layer becomes visible.

 Points